seunghwanly/kakao_maps_flutter/README.md

 ### 🏷️ Logo Controls

-- Show/hide Kakao logo
+- Show/hide Kakao logo (**iOS only**)
-- Position logo with custom alignment and offset
+- Position logo with custom alignment and offset (iOS & Android)
-- Note: Logo position control is limited on Android due to SDK restrictions
+- **Note:** On Android, the logo is always visible due to SDK policy.
+Show/hide is not supported and will throw an exception.

 ### 🎥 Camera Controls